arangodb/docs/3.6/oasis/backups.md

 # How to create backups

-To backup data in Oasis for an ArangoDB installation, navigate to the backup section of your deployment created previously.
+To backup data in Oasis for an ArangoDB installation, navigate to the **Backups** section of your deployment created previously.

 ![Backup ArangoDB](../images/oasis-backup-section.png)

-There are two types of backups.
-Periodic backups taken through backup policies and manual backups taken by hand.
+There are two ways to create backups.
+Create periodic backups using a Backup policy, or create a backup manually.

 ## Periodic backups

-Periodic backups are taken on a given timeframe via a Backup Policy.
+Periodic backups are created at a given schedule.
 To see when the new backup is due, observe the schedule section.

 ![Backup Policy schedule](../images/oasis-backup-policy-schedule.png)

-Upon creating a deployment, by default, a new policy is created which will take backups of a deployment hourly every two hours.
+When a new deployment is created, a default backup policy is created for it as well.
+This policy will create backups every two hours.
 To edit this policy (or any policy), highlight it in the row above and hit the pencil icon.

 ![Edit Backup Policy](../images/oasis-edit-backup-policy.png)